ChinaMadlife/PYNQ/docs/source/1_getting_started.rst

-This guide will show you how to setup your compter and PYNQ-Z1 board to get started using PYNQ.
+This guide will show you how to setup your computer and PYNQ-Z1 board to get started using PYNQ.
 Any issues can be posted to `the PYNQ support forum <https://groups.google.com/forum/#!forum/pynq_project>`_.

 ***************